mgorn/mg-cxx/README.md

 Modern C++ is powerful, but advanced compile-time behavior often depends on templates, macros, partial specializations, helper base classes, and other indirect patterns.
 Those tools work, but they can make code harder to read, modify, generate, and verify.

-C++MG experiments with compiler features that let programmers express intent more directly.
+C++MG provides compiler features that let programmers express intent more directly.
 The goal is not to replace the strengths of C++, but to make certain common patterns easier to write and easier to reason about.

 This matters for humans and for AI-assisted development.
 AI coding tools can help generate and maintain software, but they can struggle when a language requires scattered template specializations, macro-heavy code, or several indirect versions of the same type.
 Cleaner compile-time features could make generated C++ easier to inspect while still compiling down to efficient code.